aahmed-black-wolf/offto_interview_task/README.md

-# Senior Frontend Engineer Role task for OFFTO
+# Frontend Engineer Role assessment for OFFTO

 ## Objective:
-The task is to build a frontend UI that replicates the provided design and integrates with specific APIs for destinations and hotel search functionality.
+The assessment is to build a frontend UI that replicates the provided design and integrates with specific APIs for destinations and hotel search functionality.

 ---